HR Essentials for Small Business Owners

 Running a small business is like juggling flaming torches while riding a unicycle… except your torches are employees, contractors, and a pile of paperwork.
 HR can feel overwhelming, but if you focus on the three big areas, you’ll stay on top of your game.

-HR doesn’t have to be a mystery.
-If you focus on compliance, hiring/payroll, and policies, you’ll cover most of the critical risks and keep your team happy and productive.
+HR doesn't have to be this big, scary monster.
+If you just focus on these three things, you'll cover most of your major risks and keep your team happy and productive.

 Dawn McCann